Twitter Slams Ciara’s Nude Pregnancy Pics And Her BFF On Russell Wilson’s Lap

 Ciara just can’t seem to escape criticism these days.
-The latest backlash from social media, particularly Twitter, comes after the singer flaunted her pregnancy with her husband Russell Wilson by going nude for a photo shoot.
+The latest backlash from social media, particularly Twitter, comes after the singer flaunted her pregnancy with her husband, Russell Wilson, by going nude for a photo shoot.
 And although it’s more than two years since Ciara and her rapper ex-fiance Future split, the songstress continues to be criticized by those who seem to think her actions are directed at her ex, noted USA Today.

 Ciara isn’t alone when it comes to pregnant celebrities who decide to share their blossoming baby bumps by going nude.
 In the singer’s case, it was for a photo shoot for Harpers’ Bazaar (you can view some of the NSFW photos here).

-One of the controversial photos show Ciara holding her son Future, who is named after her ex-fiance.
-The singer’s husband Russell Wilson hugs her from behind.
+One of the controversial photos shows Ciara holding her son Future, who is named after her ex-fiance.
+The singer’s husband, Russell Wilson, hugs her from behind.
 But the reason why that particular photo has gone viral has nothing to do with the depiction of a loving, closely knit family.

 Some viewers felt that the photo looked peculiar, with memes portraying the “weird” impact of the grouping.